rossrobino/ovr/README.md

 const res = await router.fetch(new Request("https://example.com/"));
 ```

-or use in an existing framework.
+or use in a framework.

 ```ts
 // next, sveltekit, astro...